fastly/compute-js-static-publish/README.md

 This process also makes metadata available about each of the files that are included, such as its content type, the last modified date, the file hash, and so on.

-The `PublisherServer` class that is used by the default scaffolded application is one simple application of this content and metadata.
+The [`PublisherServer` class](#publisherserver) used by the default scaffolded application is a simple application of this content and metadata.
 By importing `./statics.js` into your Compute@Edge application, you can just as easily access this information about the assets that were included during publishing.